 15 minutes are not enough time to explain exotic legal points, SO KEEP IT SIMPLE.

 Be ready to be interrupted by judges during your oral arguments.
-The ELMC Executive Secretaries will encourage the Bench to pose several questions during your pleadings, interrupting your pleading presentation.
+The ELMC Rules & Executive Secretaries will encourage the Bench to pose several questions during your pleadings, interrupting your pleading presentation.

 Try to make a plan or your oral arguments that lasts about 8 minutes.

 Do yourselves (and the judges) a favour and learn the basics of rhetoric.